Knuffislayers/Dayz-Trader-Positions/README.md

-Here you have two Trader positions for the Sakhal map.
+Here you have three Trader positions for the Sakhal map.
 For the moment, there ar only the Trader-NPC's.
 No Deco for now.
 Maybe later.

 Installation: